How do I form a corporation in Oregon?

 • Must be a resident of Oregon or a corporation or limited liability company authorized to do business in Oregon

-• Physical address in Oregon
+• Physical address in Oregon (not a P.O. box or something similar)

-• Someone present during business hours
+• Must be present during all normal business hours

 • Able to deliver legal and/or tax notices to the corporation